 Interested in learning more about physics?

-Update as of August 26, 2021: In an effort to keep our community safe and healthy, we are not currently hosting or meeting with outside visitors in person, nor are we facilitating visits to our classrooms; however, meetings by Zoom to discuss the program can be scheduled by emailing either firstname.lastname@example.org or email@example.com.
+Due to Omicron variant: In an effort to keep our community safe and healthy, we are not currently hosting or meeting with outside visitors in person, nor are we facilitating visits to our classrooms.

 MIT is pioneering new ways of teaching and learning, on our campus and around the world, by inventing and leveraging digital technologies.
 MITx, the Institute’s portfolio of massively open online courses, offers flexible access to a range of interactive courses developed and taught by instructors from MIT.
 Another MIT innovation — the MicroMasters credential — is increasingly recognized by industry leaders hiring new talent.
 And MIT’s original digital learning option, OpenCourseWare, continues to offer teachers and learners worldwide the materials for more than 2,450 MIT courses, freely available online.

 - MIT Physics courses on edX.org

 - First Year STEM Classes from MIT [FREE]

 - MIT xPro Quantum Computing Fundamentals course